What you need to know about NJ Domestic Violence

 Call 800-709-1131 to speak with one of our NJ Domestic Violence lawyers if you need assistance prosecuting or defending an FRO action.

 Violations of restraining orders issued in domestic violence cases can be heard as civil contempt cases in the Family Part of the Chancery Division of the Superior Court.
 However, if the conduct that violated the restraining order is itself a crime or a disorderly persons offense, violation of the order may be prosecuted as an indictable fourth degree offense in the Criminal Part of the Superior Court Law Division.
-Call 800-709-1131 to speak with one of our NJ Criminal attorneys or NJ Domestic Violence attorneys if you have been charged with violating a restraining order.
+Call 800-709-1131 to speak with one of our attorneys if you have been charged with violating a restraining order.

 Do not be disadvantaged in your divorce case by provisions that are, or are not, included in the FRO.
-Call 800-709-1131 to speak with one of our NJ Family Law attorneys or NJ Domestic Violence attorneys if domestic violence may be a factor in your divorce.
+Call 800-709-1131 to speak with one of our attorneys if domestic violence may be a factor in your divorce.

 Gay, bi-sexual and transgender people experience intimate partner violence with the same, or perhaps even higher, frequency as heterosexual couples.
 No race, ethnicity, class or socioeconomic status group is immune.
 LGBT victims of intimate partner violence are entitled to the same protections as heterosexual victims under the New Jersey Domestic Violence Law.
 Nevertheless, societal homophobia often makes the situation for LGBT victims more difficult, causing fewer LGBT victims to report the abuse.
 Perpetrators of intimate partner violence often take advantage of discrimination against people who do not identify as heterosexual, and the attendant social isolation they may feel, to impose and maintain control over their victims.
 LGBT victims of intimate partner abuse deserve strong advocates who will help them find protection and connections with people and resources to reclaim their rightful place in the community.
 A NJ Domestic Violence lawyer will help you get the protections to which you are entitled by the law, no matter how you identify.